rboudrouss/birdy/README.md

 - [ ] Use React context instead reading the session storage at all time
 - [ ] standardiser les types de input & output des call api <!> (un peu le bordel, si c'est un string ou un nombre)
 - [ ] use Session storage for some session temporary informations like likes posts
+- [ ] Pop-up for deleting/login out
+- [ ] find a solution for the "foreign key constraint failed on the field: `foreign key`" on delete

 # Projet WEB